Neoconservatism: 2010s and early 2020s

 By 2010, U.S. forces had switched from combat to a training role in Iraq and they left in 2011.
 The neocons had little influence in the Obama White House, and neo-conservatives have lost much influence in the Republican party since the rise of the Tea Party Movement.

+Within the Republican establishment, however, neoconservative influences persisted with their intense opposition to the Joint Comprehensive Plan of Action (JCPOA) (also known as the Iranian nuclear deal) and their opposition to Vladimir Putin in Russia.
+Carl Gershman, the president of the National Endowment for Democracy and a neoconservative, wrote in a Washington Post op-ed in September 2013 that identified Ukraine as "the biggest prize" and an "important interim step towards toppling Putin."

 Several neoconservatives played a major role in the Stop Trump movement in 2016, in opposition to the Republican presidential candidacy of Donald Trump, due to his criticism of interventionist foreign policies, as well as their perception of him as an "authoritarian" figure.
 After Trump took office, some neoconservatives joined his administration, such as John Bolton, Mike Pompeo, Elliott Abrams and Nadia Schadlow.
 Neoconservatives have supported the Trump administration's hawkish approach towards Iran and Venezuela, while opposing the administration's withdrawal of troops from Syria and diplomatic outreach to North Korea.
 Although neoconservatives have served in the Trump administration, they have been observed to have been slowly overtaken by the nascent populist and national conservative movements, and to have struggled to adapt to a changing geopolitical atmosphere.
 The Lincoln Project, a political action committee consisting of current and former Republicans with the purpose of defeating Trump in the 2020 United States presidential election and Republican Senate candidates in the 2020 United States Senate elections, has been described as being primarily made of neoconservative activists seeking to return the Republican party to Bush-era ideology.
 Although Trump was not reelected and the Republicans failed to retain a majority in the Senate, surprising success in the 2020 United States House of Representatives elections and internal conflicts led to renewed questions about the strength of neoconservatism.

 In the Biden administration, neoconservative Victoria Nuland retained the portfolio of Under Secretary of State she had held under Obama.
 President Joe Biden's top diplomat for Afghanistan, Zalmay Khalilzad, was also a neocon and a former Bush administration official.
 In the 2024 U.S. presidential election, neoconservatives including the Cheney family (Dick & Liz) and Adam Kinzinger supported Vice President Kamala Harris' campaign.
 After losing the election, Harris' campaign team was criticized by those within the Democratic camp for allying with neoconservatives.

+In the second Trump administration, senior officials including Secretary of State Marco Rubio and National Security Advisor Mike Waltz have been described as neoconservatives.
+Critics argue that U.S. military strikes on Iran and Venezuela in the first year of Trump's second presidency constitute a "neocon shift" in Trump's policy compared to his first term.